edge-cloud/www.edge-cloud.net/_posts/2015-08-27-sddc-architecture-what-is-a-vmware-validated-design.md

 To be clear: The Validated Design is not just the picture on the puzzle box and is also not just a step by step guide on how to fit the puzzle pieces together.
 It is more than that.
 Much more.

 Let me again use an analogy and return to the car example.
-Looking at how the <a href="http://www.volkswagenag.com/" target="_blank">Volkswagen Group</a>, which besides Volkswagen also includes Audi as well as brands that are less known in the US, one will notice that they came up with something quite remarkable: A validated base design for a car, where the engine would be mounted sideways (See Figure 2).
+Looking at how the [Volkswagen Group](http://www.volkswagenag.com/), which besides Volkswagen also includes Audi as well as brands that are less known in the US, one will notice that they came up with something quite remarkable: A validated base design for a car, where the engine would be mounted sideways (See Figure 2).

 <div id="attachment_1716" style="width: 370px" class="wp-caption aligncenter">
   <img class="size-medium wp-image-1716" src="/content/uploads/2015/08/SDDC_MQB1-360x220.jpg" alt="Figure 2: Volkswagen's MQB car platform" width="360" height="220" srcset="/content/uploads/2015/08/SDDC_MQB1-360x220.jpg 360w, /content/uploads/2015/08/SDDC_MQB1.jpg 600w" sizes="(max-width: 360px) 100vw, 360px" />